joaen/node-editor-framework/README.md

         self._node_operation()

     def _create_inputs(self):
+        '''
+        Create inputs using the LogicPort class
+        '''
         input_port = LogicPort(is_input=True, parent_node=self)
         return {"Input" : input_port}

     def _create_outputs(self):
+        '''
+        Create inputs using the LogicPort class
+        '''
         ourtput_port = LogicPort(is_input=False, parent_node=self)
         return {"Output" : output_port}

 ```

+To make the node show up in the application you need to pass an instance of your logic node to the create_ui_node method which exsists within the **GraphicsNode** class.
+The easiest approach is to create a new context menu item, create new a method where you create the logic node and graphics node, and then connect that context menu item action to your method.

 # List of Features